maximcoding/gradle-build-tool-fundementals/README.md

-Java gradle configuration ,jooq code generator , mysql connector setup
+##Java gradle with jooq code generator and mysql jdbc connector .